 - Code: Click this heading to sort the list by code.
 Click again to reverse the order (from ascending to descending or vice versa). - Description: Click this heading to sort the list by description.
-Click again to reverse the order. - Details section: Shows information from the selected record.
+Click again to reverse the order.

 Work Orders section: Shows work orders that use the given closing code.